joseph-liew/Diverse-Assign/README.md

 ### Ready to Use.
 Ready to Compile.
 Intuitive UI ###
 - Self-guided, text-driven UI.
 Easily used in any IDE, notebook or command line.
 - Accessible features include input: validity checks, assignment progress indicator, estimated assignment completion time.
 - Programme can be immediately compiled into an executable, as is.
-This can make the software accessbile with no-code experience.
+This can make the software accessible with no-code experience.
 - Our aim is anyone who know what is a CSV files to understand the software intuitively.
 - *Forthcoming:* Installable executable to be available on GitHub.